 This short list shows free sources which have proved to be of particular value.
 Most will offer some kind of 'help' or 'site-map' to assist your searches, but if you still need more help, please ask us.

 The Hartley Library holds a range of materials to support the study of international law.
-If you are looking for a particular publication, first check WebCat, the library catalogue.
+If you are looking for a particular publication, first check Library Search, which provides access to the library catalogue.

 Printed law reports are shelved at Law Reports: International.
 Books on International Law are shelved at JX 2000 onwards, whilst those on Comparative Law are shelved at KX.
 Most books on the law of Human Rights are at JX 4001.
 Periodicals, including those for Human Rights are at per K.